wdgstl/ds2002-course/dataprojects/dp1.md

 ## 2. Database Prep

-1. Run a PhpMyAdmin container either locally or in Gitpod using these instructions.
-Connect to the RDS instance using these credentials.
+1. Run a PhpMyAdmin container either locally or in Gitpod using [**these instructions**](https://canvas.its.virginia.edu/courses/105117/pages/web-ui-for-mysql-phpmyadmin).
+Connect to the RDS instance using [**these credentials**](https://canvas.its.virginia.edu/courses/105117/pages/rds-credentials).
 This will give you a GUI for interacting with your database.

 2. Following the instructions from class, create a new database (if you haven't already) with your UVA user ID as the name (i.e. `nem2p` or `mst3k` etc.)